Luk-z/php-api-token-auth/readme.md

 ### PATA::changePassword()

-Check if password and token are valid then change password of the associated user (only if user is activated):
+Check if password and token are valid then burn token and change password of the associated user (only if user is activated):

 1. check password is valid
 2. check token is valid and not expired
 3. check user is active
 4. check password is changed
 5. change password in db
+6. burn token

 Params: